fonfalleh/playin/Plan.md

 Potentially, mount a volume with `/var/solr/data/lib` or create own docker image which fixes stuff beforehand.
 Something nice in a compose-file.

-TODO next: actually create token filter which translates lily to midi?
+DONE next: actually create token filter which translates lily to midi?
 Maybe!
-TODO Also docker niceties.
+DONE Also docker niceties.
 TODO also fix maven plugins as wanted, and package in nice fashion.